Nolan Stevens

-Nolan Stevens (born July 22, 1996) is a professional ice hockey player who currently plays for Leksands IF of the Swedish Hockey League (SHL).
+Nolan Kenneth Stevens (born July 22, 1996) is a professional ice hockey player who currently plays for Södertälje SK of the HockeyAllsvenskan (Allsv).
 He previously has played most of his career in the American Hockey League (AHL).
+He was drafted 125th overall by the St. Louis Blues in the 2016 NHL Draft.

 Playing career

 Born in Brantford, Ontario, he was raised in Sea Isle City, New Jersey.
 He eventually played for Northeastern University in 2014.
 In his rookie year, he scored 3 goals and 9 assists in 26 games.
 He was selected 125th overall in the 2016 NHL Draft by the St. Louis Blues.
 After his time in Northeastern, he signed a 2 year Entry-level contract with the Blues, playing for their affiliate team.

-On December 29, 2021, he was traded to the Minnesota Wild in exchanged for ice hockey forward, William Bitten.
+On December 29, 2021, he was traded to the Minnesota Wild in exchange for ice hockey forward, William Bitten.

 On July 3rd, 2023, he signed a one-year deal with the Detroit Red Wings.

 Personal life

 His father, John Stevens was also a professional hockey player and is a current assistant coach for the Vegas Golden Knights of the National Hockey League (NHL).
-Also, his older brother, John Jr. is also a professional hockey player for Kiekko-Espoo of the Liiga but has had previous contracts with the New York Islanders, Vancouver Canucks, and more teams.
+Also, his older brother, John Jr. is also a former professional hockey player who had previous contracts with the New York Islanders, Vancouver Canucks, and more teams.
 They also grew up playing with Johnny Gaudreau and his brother, Matty.